-The A level will lead students through the complexities of the mind, including memory and eyewitness testimony as well as the scientific study of the brain.
+The A-Level will lead you through the complexities of the mind, including memory and eyewitness testimony as well as the scientific study of the brain.
 The course is designed to develop an awareness of the workings of the human mind and the scientific investigation of human behaviour.
-Students will learn about a number of well-known psychological studies by influential psychologists such as Freud, Zimbardo, Asch and Milgram.
-They will also learn about psychological research methods and the application of psychology in the real world.
+You will learn about a number of well-known psychological studies by influential psychologists.
+You will also learn about psychological research methods and the application of psychology in the real world.

-Standard Sixth Form requirements, to include two grade 5s or above in GCSE Combined Science, or single subject Biology at grade 5 or above.
+Essential Entry Requirements: As well as the standard Sixth Form requirements, which must include two grade 5s or above in GCSE Combined Science, or single subject Biology at grade 5 or above.

-Unit 1 – Introduction to topics in psychology (social influence, psycopathology, memory and attachment).
+Unit 1 – Introduction to topics in psychology (social influence, psychopathology, memory and attachment).

 Unit 2 – Psychology in context (Approaches, biopsychology, and research methods).